ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## [`op:abort`](#op-abort)

-This is used to abort a CapTP session, when this is sent the connection should be severed and any per session information (e.g. session key-pair, etc.) should be removed.
+This is used to abort a CapTP session, when this is sent the connection should be severed and any per session information (e.g. session key pair, etc.) should be removed.

 The `op:abort` message is: